top of page

 A: Yes!
 Most states require renewal every 1–2 years through continuing education or registration.

 Want to learn more?
-Drop your questions in the comments, or check out our course options today!
+Feel free to drop your questions in the comments, or check out our course options today!

 bottom of page